jediahjireh/pinkie-promise/README.md

 - **State Management**: Utilises `useState` to manage user input and the promise status.
 - **Animations**: Utilises `framer-motion` for the pinkie promise hand animations.
 - **Drag-and-Drop Functionality**: Includes event handlers for drag start, drag over and drop actions.
+- **Screenshot Capture**: Uses `html2canvas` to take and download a screenshot of the promise once completed.

 ## 🎀 Customisation